ctools/ctools/doc/source/users/reference_manual/ctedispcube.rst

 rather coarse spatial binning to keep the file size manageable (with a typical value of ``binsz=1.0``).

-ctedispcube generates an energy dispersion cube FITS file comprising three extensions.
+:ref:`ctedispcube` generates an energy dispersion cube FITS file comprising three extensions.
 The primary extension contains a 4-dimensional image that contains the energy disperison values.
 The next extension named ``ENERGIES`` contains a binary table that defines the energies of the energy dispersion cube.
 The